coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 Because inductive subtypings are only produced by comparing inductives to themselves with universes changed, they amount to variance
-information: each universe is either invariant, covariant or irrelevant (there are no contravariant subtypings in Coq), respectively represented by the symbols `=`, `+` and `*`.
+information: each universe is either invariant, covariant or irrelevant (there are no contravariant subtypings in Rocq), respectively represented by the symbols `=`, `+` and `*`.

 Here we see that :g:`list` binds an irrelevant universe, so any two